206--C-Programing by Prof.Mrs. R.M.Shaikh/Prof.A.S.Ghodke

 Making an Executable File:

-The source file is required to be turned into an executable file.
+file.
 This is called “Making” of the .exe file.
-The steps required to create an executable file are:
+The steps required to create an

 1. Create a source file, with a .c extension.